mideind/GreynirServer/README.md

 Try Reynir (in Icelandic) at [http://greynir.is](http://greynir.is)

-*Reynir* is an experimental project that aims to extract processable information from Icelandic text.
-It scrapes and tokenizes chunks of text from web pages and parses the token streams according to a hand-written context-free grammar.
-The resulting parse trees are disambiguated and stored, and finally processed to obtain statements of fact and relations between stated facts.
+*Reynir* is a proof-of-concept project that aims to extract processable information from Icelandic text and allow natural language querying of that information.

+Reynir scrapes and tokenizes chunks of text from web pages and parses the token streams according to a hand-written context-free grammar.
+The resulting parse forests are disambiguated using scoring heuristics to find the best parse trees.
+The trees are then stored in a database and processed by grammatical pattern matching modules to obtain statements of fact and relations between stated facts.

 Reynir is most effective for text that is objective and factual, i.e. has a relatively high ratio of concrete concepts such as numbers, amounts, dates, person and entity names,